MicrosoftDocs/dynamics-365-customer-engagement/ce/teams-integration/enable-teams-chat.md

 - Policies applicable in Teams and Dynamics 365 are honored by the integration.
 For example, confidential files shared on a linked chat can only be accessed by permitted users.
 Similarly, a record shared on Teams chat in Dynamics 365 can only be accessed if the user has permissions to view it.

 - The app requires certain permissions to start a chat, display suggested contacts, show presence, and so on.
-For more information, see [Permissions required](#permissions-required).
+For more information, see [What are the privileges and type of permissions required by the integration?](teams-in-dynamics-faq.md#what-are-the-privileges-and-type-of-permissions-required-by-the-integration).

 ### See also
 - [Engage in Teams chats from within Dynamics 365 (Preview)](teams-collaboration-in-dymanics.md)